10 Essentials On Guitar Improvisation

 Besides writing and playing songs I just love improvising.

-When I practice improvising I always first pour myself a cup of green tea, I put on some folk music (e.g. Ray La Montagne, Damien Rice, Stephen Fretwell, Glen Hansard, Sheryl Crow, etc.) on Last.fm or Spotify.com and then I start to improvise over these songs.
+When I practice improvising I always first pour myself a cup of green tea, I put on some folk music (e.g. Ray La Montagne, Damien Rice, Stephen Fretwell, Glen Hansard, Sheryl Crow, etc.) on Last.fm or Spotify and then I start to improvise over these songs.
 I get totally caught up in the moment and let my fingers carry me away.

 Other times I practice melodic patterns, triads, arpeggios, licks, everything that will spice up my improvisation skills.
 You can never stop growing.
 There is always more to learn and explore.